 Course Description Pre-requisites Math: Pre-Calculus 40S Math: Grade 12 Pre-Calculus Mathematics is designed for students who intend to study calculus and related mathematics as part of post-secondary education.
 It builds on the topics studied in Grade 11 Pre-Calculus Mathematics and provides background knowledge and skills for the study of calculus in post-secondary institutions.
-Pre-calculus 30S The course comprises a high-level study of theoretical mathematics with an emphasis on problem solving and mental mathematics.
-The topics include: Trigonometric Functions Trigonometric Identities Functions Permutations and Combinations The Binomial Theorem Any student considering AP Calculus must complete this course the year before starting AP Calculus (typically in grade 11) All students enrolled in a 40S mathematics course will write a provincial exam.
-The Math: Pre-Calculus 40S exam will compose 30% of the student's final grade. final grade.
-Advanced Placement Math Pre-requisites Pre-requisites Math: Advanced Placement Math Intro to Calculus & Advanced Math I 40S Intro to Calculus & Advanced Math I 40S introduces limits, derivatives, and derivative uses.
-These tools of calculus are used to continue the analysis Advanced Placement Math Intro to Calculus & Advanced Math I 40S Intro to Calculus & Advanced Math I 40S introduces limits, derivatives, and derivative uses.
+Pre-calculus 30S $The course comprises \ a \ high-level \ study \ of \ theoretical \ mathematics \ with \ an \ emphasis \ on \ problem \ solving \ and \ mental \ mathematics. \ The \ topics \ include:$ Trigonometric Functions Functions Trigonometric Identities Transformation of Functions Exponents and Logarithms The Binomial Theorem Any student considering AP Calculus must complete this course the year before starting AP Calculus (typically in grade 11) All students enrolled in a 40S mathematics course will write a provincial exam.
+The Math: Pre-Calculus 40S exam will compose 30% of the student's final grade.
+Advanced Placement Math Dro requisites Advanced Placement Math Pre-requisites Advanced Placement Math Intro to Calculus & Advanced Math I 40S Math: Advanced Placement Math Intro to Calculus & Advanced Math I 40S Intro to Calculus & Advanced Math I 40S introduces limits, derivatives, and derivative uses.
+These tools of calculus are used to continue the analysis • Advanced Placement Math Intro to Calculus & Advanced Math I 40S Intro to Calculus & Advanced Math I 40S introduces limits, derivatives, and derivative uses.
 These tools of calculus are used to continue the analysis of functions introduced during the pre-calculus program.
-Math: Advanced Placement Math Intro to Calculus & Advanced Math I 405 Intro to Calculus & Advanced Math I 405 introduces limits, derivatives, and derivative uses.
+Math: Advanced Placement Math Intro to Calculus & Advanced Math I 40S Intro to Calculus & Advanced Math I 40S introduces limits, derivatives, and derivative uses.
+These tools of calculus are used to continue the analysis Math: Advanced Placement Math Intro to Calculus & Advanced Math I 40S Intro to Calculus & Advanced Math I 40S introduces limits, derivatives, and derivative uses.
 These tools of calculus are used to continue the analysis of functions introduced during the pre-calculus program.
 The study of calculus is an important component of post-secondary study in mathematics, science, and engineering.
 It is also used for analysis in Math: Advanced Placement Math Intro to Calculus & Advanced Math I 40S Intro to Calculus & Advanced Math I 40S introduces limits, derivatives, and derivative uses.
 These tools of calculus are used to continue the analysis of functions introduced during the pre-calculus program.
-Math: Advanced Placement Math Intro to Calculus & Advanced Math I 405 Intro to Calculus & Advanced Math I 405 introduces limits, derivatives, and derivative uses.
-These tools of calculus are used to continue the analysis of functions introduced during the pre-calculus program.
 The study of calculus is an important component of post-secondary study in mathematics, science, and engineering.
-It is also used for analysis in Math: Advanced Placement Math Intro to Calculus & Advanced Math I 40S Intro to Calculus & Advanced Math I 40S introduces limits, derivatives, and derivative uses.
-These tools of calculus are used to continue the analysis of functions introduced during the pre-calculus program.
-The study of calculus is an important component of post-secondary study in mathematics, science, and engineering.
 It is also used for analysis in the social sciences and business.
-Math: Calculus AB AP 42S Introduction and Applications of integrals and topics for the Advanced Placement Calculus Examination are the major themes.
-The course Math: Pre-calculus 40S Advanced Placement Math Intro to Calculus & Advanced Math I 40S Intro to Calculus & Advanced Math I 40S introduces limits, derivatives, and derivative uses.
+Math: Pre-calculus 40S Advanced Placement Math Intro to Calculus & Advanced Math I 40S Intro to Calculus & Advanced Math I 40S introduces limits, derivatives, and derivative uses.
 These tools of calculus are used to continue the analysis of functions introduced during the pre-calculus program.
 The study of calculus is an important component of post-secondary study in mathematics, science, and engineering.
 It is also used for analysis in the social sciences and business.
 Math: Calculus AB AP 42S Math: Pre-calculus 40S